laudspeaker/laudspeaker-js/README.md

-# laudspeaker-js
-Laudspeaker client for the browser.
-Trigger custom events, identify users, send in-app messages, and more!
+# Laudspeaker JS Client Libraries
+## Overview

+This monorepo contains all the Laudspeaker Javascript-based client libraries.